Bezpartyjni Samorządowcy: Program

+Territorial policies

 The party wants to reform the Polish electoral law, arguing that it only serves political parties while heavily marginalizing social movements, local movements and associations, that are effectively excluded from the central government.
 Bezpartyjni Samorządowcy wants to "create the opportunity for social movements, associations to have an open path to parliament".
 The party places the decentralisation and federalisation of Poland as its highest priority, arguing that the "local government is what the nation is, reflecting its strengths, weaknesses, habits and character"; BS argues that empowering local governments is necessary to increase social participation in political processes and to ensure that local needs are addressed adequately.
 The movement condemns national parties for spreading the national polarisation into local politics as well, often resulting in political deadlocks and ineffective leadership, at the expense of regional parties that would place their region over the party.
 The movement believes that the local government is increasingly subordinated to the authorities, losing its competences and this process is exacerbated by the state's centralisation policy.
 The party wants to enhance and clarify financial income of local governments and increase empowerment of every local government.

 According to the movement, local governments should play a primary role in shaping European policies and in international cooperation, both at the local and national level.
 The party alludes to the Catholic principle of subsidiarity and envisions a decentralised Sejm which would be composed of regional government officials rather than national ones, and to have national policies be dictated by regional needs as well.
 To this end, the party wants to replace the D'Hondt method with the Sainte-Laguë method, arguing that D'Hondt tends to disadvantage small parties in favour of large ones; in case of the Sainte-Laguë method, local parties would be able to gain representation at a national level as well.

+Social issues

+Bezpartyjni Samorządowcy take socially conservative stances on social issues.
+They postulate the need to increase the birth rate in Poland, and argue that "the well-being of the family is a prerequisite for the development of Polish society, which should prompt the authorities to take measures ensuring that everyone is free to decide, under comfortable conditions, whether to have children".
+It argues that the parents' right to raise their children in line with their beliefs must be guaranteed, stating that teachers and educational institutions must allow the upbringing process to be the choice of the parents.
+Marek Woch, the party's leader since 2024, has stated his opposition to abortion and in vitro fertilization.